josealobato/ratpenat/Ratpenat/Packages/RData/README.md

 ### Storage

 Holds the data and it is in charge of decoding and coding.
+Storage do not have URL's saved at this level but relative paths to the media and images.
+But, it offers URLs as computed vars relative to the base folder (shared with Media File System).
+The complete content of storage is internal to the package.

 ### Interface

 The `Builder` is public and return an object of type `Interface` that handles `DataIdentities`.
+There is two interfaces with almost the same functionality but one differentce.
+The `Bulk` inteface does not write to disk on every single action but the regular does.

 ### Repository

 The `Repository` implements the interface and do the work by accesing the `StorageData`

 ### Test